earthly/website/blog/_posts/2022-04-21-aws-lambda-golang.md

 Last time, I built a [Node.js lambda function](/blog/aws-lambda-docker/) running in a container.
 Running a container as a serverless application worked out great: it meant it was simple to test locally and that I could install and use OS-level dependencies in a serverless function.
 That is how I was able to run Lynx in my Lambda and build [TextMode](/blog/text-mode).

 So Lambda's and containers combined seemed like a good solution, but node.js I'm less sure about.
-I'm not a JavaScript developer, and I choose Node.js merely because of the existence of the [Mozilla Readability](https://github.com/mozilla/readability) library.
+I'm not a JavaScript developer, and I chose Node.js merely because of the existence of the [Mozilla Readability](https://github.com/mozilla/readability) library.
 However, since then, I've found it has been ported to Golang, and I hope that the Golang version will be faster and easier for me to understand.

 So today's mission is to port that Node.js code to Golang, running in a container.
 I'll also be using OS dependencies in my container, and because TextMode is a very cacheable service, I'm going to use S3 to cache the results as well.